onflow/docs/docs/evm/tools/clients/web3-js.md

 The `web3` library allows developers to interact with smart contracts via the `web3.eth.Contract` API.

 For this example we will use the following "Storage" contract, deployed on the Flow Previewnet to the address `0x4c7784ae96e7cfcf0224a95059573e96f03a4e70`.
+Note that anybody can interact with this contract, as it is deployed on a public network, so state may not always be as expected.

-However, if you wish to deploy your own contract, see the how to do so using [Hardhat](../../build/guides/deploy-contract/using-hardhat.md) or [Remix](../../build/guides/deploy-contract/using-remix.md).
+We recommend deploying your own contract, which can be done using [Hardhat](../../build/guides/deploy-contract/using-hardhat.md) or [Remix](../../build/guides/deploy-contract/using-remix.md).

 ```solidity
 // SPDX-License-Identifier: MIT